 Conditions of access

-e.
-You may only enter or exit an SA Water site by the entrance or exit provided unless there is an emergency.
+- only enter or exit a reservoir reserve using the entrance or exit provided, unless there is an emergency

 You may only enter the publicly accessible areas of a reservoir reserve during set opening hours.